nzzdev/Storytelling-Styleguide/pages/style/typography.md

 ## Text Formats

-If a graphic includes large amounts of text, you should consider of applying the `Text` format.
-It aligns with the coutinous text of an article.
+If a graphic includes large amounts of text, you should consider applying the Text format.
+The format aligns visually with the coutinous text of the article in both contexts, Online and Print.

-- Sophie Classes: `s-font-text`, `s-font-text-s` (modifiers: `*--strong`)

-### Text, default
+### Text (without modifier)

 ```type
 {